james-bench/arango-apis/README.md

 ## Building

-Building the API's involves the compilation of the protocol buffers and the generation of a Go client for it.
+Building the APIs involves the compilation of the protocol buffers and the generation of a Go client for it.

 *Note that it is not needed to go through this build process in order to use the API.*